schmittole/SWARM/README.md

 Use 'd' and 'e' to control the depth of the boids.
 If you are using mousecontrole you can not perform the gestures (speedUp, divide, explosion).

+If you like to, you can check out the promo video 'SWARM_PROMO.mov'.
+There you can see the program working when using a kinect.